moon-hex/gitops-validator/README.md

 - **Kubernetes Kustomization Validation**: Validates kustomization.yaml files for broken resource and patch references
 - **Orphaned Resource Detection**: Identifies YAML files that are not referenced by any kustomization
 - **Deprecated API Detection**: Warns about usage of deprecated Kubernetes API versions
+- **Dependency Chart Generation**: Visualize your GitOps repository structure with Mermaid diagrams
-- **GitHub Actions Integration**: Ready-to-use workflow for CI/CD pipelines
+- **GitHub Actions Integration**: Ready-to-use workflow for CI/CD pipelines with chart generation

 ## Installation